-After the procedure, it takes between 48 and 72 hours to experience the effects of the long-lasting anti-inflammatory agent.
+After the procedure, it takes between 2-5 days to experience the effects of the steroid.
 The actual results will vary between individual patients, regarding the duration and extent of the pain relief.
-Some of the factors that could have an impact on how effective is the treatment include the patient’s medical history and current level of activity.
-The most successful treatments can last for several years, but some patients may only have short term relief from their pain.
+Some of the factors that could have an impact on how effective the treatment is includes the patient’s medical history and current level of activity.
+This procedure can be repeated.